Why Is CBD So Expensive? 4 Reasons Why the Price is High Skip to content

 a hemp farm with a red tractor on the side

-Cannabinoid Extraction Methods Are Costly
+Cannabinoid Extraction Are Costly

 Another reason why CBD oil is so expensive is due to the machinery and licensing involved in harvesting the compound.